Privacy policy

 • Carry out recruitment processes or assess spontaneous applications, including reference contacts.

-• Answer questions and provide customer service.
+• Answer questions and provide corporate client service.

 • Review the quality of our data.